AlexDaSoul/angular-websocket-example/README.md

 # Angular Websocket Example

-> Angular service for WebSocket.
-Used Rx WebSocketSubject
+> Angular service for WebSocket with Rx WebSocketSubject

 ## Installation
 For angular 6: